na-na-hi/renget/archive/cpu-lora.md

 ### Runtime LoRA Scale & Multiple LoRAs

-If you use llama.cpp's main.exe, [see the documentation for finetune.](https://github.com/xaedes/llama.cpp/tree/finetune-lora/examples/finetune) Basically you can adjust how strongly the LoRA is applied to the model without retraining, and you can even combine multiple LoRA's at once.
+If you use llama.cpp's `main.exe`, [see the documentation for finetune.](https://github.com/ggerganov/llama.cpp/tree/master/examples/finetune) Basically you can adjust how strongly the LoRA is applied to the model without retraining, and you can even combine multiple LoRA's at once.
 The [merging tools](https://rentry.org/llama-cpp-conversions#merging-loras-into-a-model) also support this feature.

 ## Appendix A - Hardware Requirements

 !!! info TL;DR: If you limit your context size to 2048, and only considering RAM, 16 GB trains a 3B (maybe 7B), 32 GB trains a 7B (maybe 13B), and 64 GB trains a 13B (maybe 34B).
     The "maybe" here is contingent on the context size and how much you're willing to use [swap](https://stackoverflow.com/questions/37311714) (which is VERY slow).
 Bigger models take MUCH longer to train.

-!!! warning These numbers are now out-of-date.
-The latest commit is ~27% faster and using CUDA drivers provides another ~26% boost, for a combined ~59% speed improvement.
-I'll try to re-measure this weekend, but no promises.

 My system, for reference: i7-12700H CPU ([compare your CPU here](https://www.cpubenchmark.net/compare/4721vs5022), look at the big orange number), 64 GB (2 x 32GB) 4800 MHz RAM, NVIDIA GeForce 3060 - 6 GB VRAM.